technosophos/Pronto.js/README.md

 Creating a task is as simple as extending the base task prototype, implementing just a method or two:

+## Development Status

+Pronto is currently pre-release.
+We will add `npm` packages as soon as it stabilizes.

 ## Acknowledgements

-Tom Derykere coined the name for this module.
+* Tom Derykere coined the name for this module.
-Alex Daw and Sam Boyer provided input at the outset.
+* Alex Daw and Sam Boyer provided input at the outset.
-Some of the patterns are derived from [Fortissimo](http://github.com/technosophos/Fortissimo).
+* Some of the patterns are derived from [Fortissimo](http://github.com/technosophos/Fortissimo).

 This project was sponsored by [ConsumerSearch.com](http://www.consumersearch.com), part of the About.Com network, a New York Times company.